 Our morning tour includes visit of the Hofburg Palace, once the seat of the Austro-Hungarian Empire and we view the Belvedere Palace, Prater amusement park, the UN buildings, St. Stephen's Cathedral and other vivid reminders of the city's imperial history.
-Afternoon is at leisure.
-Farwell dinner at a local restaurant.
+Afternoon is at leisure for last minute shopping.
+Celebrate tonight with a Farwell dinner at a local restaurant.
 (B, D)

 Day 20: Depart Vienna

 After an interesting journey through Russia, the Baltics and Eastern Europe we bid farewell as we are transferred to the airport for our departure flight.
+Check out time is by 1100 hrs.
 (B)

 B=Breakfast, L=Lunch, D=Dinner